ichitaso/Listening/README.md

-### Listening is confirmed to work on iOS 14, but could be compatible with lower version.
-There are no options to configure and no screenshots to display.
+### Listening is confirmed to work on iOS 14 to 16, but could be compatible with lower version.